 In these situations, making an RA diagnosis may take more time, or more weight may be given to certain factors, but RA can still be accurately established.

 In people with inactive RA, for example, a rheumatologist may rely less on CRP and ESR tests and more on RF and anti-CCP tests, as well as evidence of characteristic joint erosions on imaging, if the disease has been present for long enough to develop erosions.

-The 2010 ACR/EULAR Diagnostic Criteria Guidelines
+The 2010 ACR/EULAR Classification Criteria Guidelines

 Sometimes people who have been diagnosed with RA take part in studies or clinical trials —perhaps to try a promising drug or study ways to improve quality of life.